Extended Interface Physics-Informed Neural Networks Method for Moving Interface Problems: Extended Interface PINN Method

-where \(\left\lbrace t_j\right\rbrace_{j=1}^{N_{t,k}}\) denotes a discrete time series within \([T_{k-1}, T_k]\), sampled from the global set \(\left\lbrace t_j\right\rbrace_{j=1}^{N_t}\).
+where $\{ t_j^k \}_{j=1}^{N_{t,k}}$ denotes a discrete time series within $[T_{k-1}, T_k]$, sampled from the global set $\{ t_j \}_{j=1}^{N_t}$.

-The injectivity of the composite mapping is guaranteed when each nonlinear sub-mapping $\widehat{\mathbf{X}}_{\theta, k}$ (for $k=1,\dots,K$) is injective.
-Leveraging this property, we develop an adaptive time-stepping algorithm that simultaneously handles temporal partitioning and learns the corresponding sub-mappings.
-To detect potential mesh entanglement (indicated by negative Jacobian determinants), we locally linearize the mapping via first-order Taylor expansion.
-This approach employs uniform sampling over the domain $\Omega$ using a sufficiently small grid spacing $h$, which ensures the validity of the local linear approximation:
+To detect potential mesh entanglement (indicated by negative Jacobian determinants), we locally linearize the mapping via a first-order Taylor expansion.
+This approach employs uniform sampling over $\Omega$ with a sufficiently small grid spacing $h$, which ensures the validity of the local linear approximation: